joolstorrentecalo/gitlab-foss/doc/ci/cloud_services/index.md

 instance to build and deploy.
 OIDC capable [ID tokens](../yaml/index.md#id_tokens) are configurable in the CI/CD job allowing you to follow a scalable and least-privilege security approach.

 In GitLab 15.6 and earlier, you must use `CI_JOB_JWT_V2` instead of an ID token, but it is not customizable.
+In GitLab 14.6 an earlier you must use the `CI_JOB_JWT`, which has limited support.

 ## Prerequisites